adierking/unplug/README.md

 versions of the game are not supported yet.

 Unplug is a command-line app, so you'll need to open PowerShell/Command Prompt/Terminal to use it.
-On Windows 10, you should try downloading Windows Terminal from the Store.
+On Windows 10+, you should try downloading Windows Terminal from the Store.

 Each function provided by Unplug is a subcommand of the main program.
-Running Unplug without any command-line arguments or with `--help` will display a list of available commands.
+Running Unplug without any command-line arguments or with `help` will display a list of available commands.

-Refer to the [examples guide](docs/examples.md) for examples of how to use each command.
+Refer to the [tour](docs/tour.md) for examples of how to use each command.

 ## Compiling